-In computational science, the PSO algorithm is computational method for optimizing a continuous nonlinear functions that are best its explaining presented by conceptual development and are computationally efficient [33].
+In computational science, the PSO algorithm is computational method for optimizing continuous nonlinear functions that are best explaining presented by its conceptual development and are computationally efficient [33].
 PSO, by having a population of particles, solves the problem, which optimizes a problem through repeated action and improves a candidate solution due to the given measure of quality [44].
-Due to its many advantages, including simplicity its and easy implementation, the most optimist solution can be worked out in the particle swarm optimization algorithm, and it can be used to work out complex problems.
+Due to its many advantages, including its simplicity and implementation, the most optimist solution can be worked out in the particle swarm optimization algorithm, and it can be used to work out complex problems.